WaterLiu/WaterTime/iOS/Pods/KSCrash/README.md

 The following features should be considered "unstable" and are disabled by default:

 - Deadlock detection

-### 64-bit ARM Support

-64-bit ARM support is EXPERIMENTAL.
-Although it compiles and runs in 64-bit mode in the simulator, I don't have an iPhone 5 to test with.

 ### Incompatible API Change Notice